Gian-Carlo Coppola: Death

-Coppola was killed in a speedboating incident on Memorial Day, 1986, aged 22, in Annapolis, Maryland.
+Gian-Carlo Coppola was killed in a speedboating incident on Memorial Day, 1986, aged 22, in Annapolis, Maryland.
 Griffin O'Neal, who was piloting the boat, had attempted to pass between two slow-moving boats, unaware that the boats were connected by a towline.
 While O'Neal barely had time to duck, Coppola was struck and killed.
 Before the incident, O'Neal was being directed by Francis Ford Coppola in Gardens of Stone and was subsequently replaced.
 O'Neal was later charged with manslaughter.
 He ultimately pleaded guilty to the lesser charge of "negligent operation of a boat", was fined $200 and sentenced to 18 months' probation in 1987.
 He eventually received an 18-day jail sentence for not performing 400 hours of community service as ordered.

 Posthumous

 At the time of Coppola's death, his fiancée Jacqui de la Fontaine was two months pregnant with their only daughter, Gian-Carla "Gia" Coppola (born January 1, 1987).
 Gia Coppola became a writer–director with Palo Alto (2013).

 Francis Ford Coppola subsequently dedicated 1988's Tucker: The Man and His Dream to his son.
 A scene in his 2011 film Twixt shows the death of a character as being similar to his son's death.
 Eleanor Coppola's touring art installation, Circle of Memory, commemorates the life of her elder son, and has been exhibited in San Diego, Oakland, Santa Fe, Montpellier, Salzburg, Stockholm, and Oslo.